 - 1-quart vegetable broth or stock

-- Cut leeks into (roughly) same-sized pieces, about ½ inch to 1 inch thick, depending on diameter.
-We just want the pieces to be of uniform size so that they cook evenly, but they don't have to be cut precisely.
+Cut leeks into (roughly) same-sized pieces, about 1/2 inch to 1 inch thick, depending on diameter.
+The pieces should be of uniform size so that they cook evenly, but they don't have to be cut precisely.

-- Return the puréed soup to pot and bring to a simmer again, adding more broth or stock to adjust the thickness if necessary.
+Return the puréed soup to the pot and bring to a simmer again, adding more broth or stock to adjust the thickness if necessary.

 Stir in the cream along with the reserved bacon, season to taste with Kosher salt and white pepper.
 Garnish with the reserved diced leek and serve right away.

 Steam expands quickly in a blender, and can cause ingredients to splatter everywhere or cause burns.
 To prevent this, fill the blender only one-third of the way up, vent the top, and cover with a folded kitchen towel while blending.

 - When you're working with leeks, it's important to make sure that you rinse out any dirt and grit that can sometimes be deposited within the concentric tubes that make up the stalk.
 To do that, it's often necessary to slice the stalk lengthwise so that you can rinse the dirt out from between the layers.